Software-Assisted APQP/PPAP Creator AIAG Compliant

 Before APQP, suppliers dealt with different requirements from each manufacturer, leading to complexity and inefficiency.
 APQP created a common language and a single, robust framework to guide product development from concept to full production.
 Its purpose is to foster clear communication, identify and mitigate risks early, and ensure that the final product is delivered on time, within budget, and to the customer's satisfaction.
 This proactive approach is visualized through its five distinct phases:

-- Step 1: Project Setup: Enter the basic project information, including the project name, part number, customer, and project lead.
-Add team members' names, one per line, to make them available for assignment.
+- Step 1 — Project Setup: Go to the Project Setup tab and fill in the project name, part number, customer, and project lead.
+Add team members' names (one per line) to make them available for task assignment.

-- Step 2: Plan APQP Phases: For each of the five APQP phases, add specific tasks, assign a responsible team member, set start/end dates, and update the status and notes as the project progresses.
+- Step 2 — Plan APQP Phases: Use the Phase 1–5 sub-tabs to add specific tasks, assign a responsible team member, set start/end dates, and update the status and notes as the project progresses.

-- Step 3: Manage PPAP Checklist: Review the 18 standard PPAP elements.
-Assign a responsible person, update the status (Pending, In Progress, Completed, or N/A), and add any relevant notes.
+- Step 3 — Manage PPAP Checklist: In the PPAP Checklist sub-tab, review the 18 standard PPAP elements.
+Assign a responsible person, update the status (Pending, In Progress, Completed or N/A), and add notes or capability data (Ppk, Cpk, MSA %GRR) where applicable.

-- Step 5: Track Actions: Click "Generate Action Plan" to automatically create a to-do list of all pending and in-progress items from both APQP and PPAP sections.
+- Step 5 — Track Actions: The Action Plan tab populates automatically with all pending and in-progress items from both APQP phases and the PPAP checklist.

 APQP Gantt Chart